 When a woman becomes pregnant, her body begins to produce hCG (human chorionic gonadotropin).
 This hCG hormone is known as the “pregnancy hormone.”
 It’s produced after the embryo has attached to the uterine wall.
 This process usually happens about seven days after fertilization.
 The levels of hCG rise quickly, doubling every 2 to 3 days.

 Pregnancy tests work by detecting levels of the hCG hormone in your urine.
 If it is present, the test will be positive.
 For more information, check here.

 The timing of a pregnancy test is often based on your regular menstrual cycle.
 If it is like clockwork (every 28 to 30 days), you will want to take your test a day or two after your missed period.
 If your cycle is irregular, we suggest waiting 5 to 7 days before taking a pregnancy test.
 By waiting longer, you will be able to get a more accurate urine sample.

 You may have already taken an at-home pregnancy test.
 Regardless of the results, you will still want to take a pregnancy test from us.
 Often, women take an over-the-counter test too early or they don’t read the instructions completely.
-To get the most accurate test result possible, let us assist you.
-We’ve had years of experience and can make sure your test is administered correctly.
+To get the most accurate test result possible, let us assist you by ensuring your test is administered correctly.
 Besides, our pregnancy tests are free and confidential so you have nothing to lose.

 What to Do if the Test is Positive